 Students may consult the HOP/Programme Coordinator should they experience any difficulty which is impairing academic performance.
 The HOP/Programme Coordinator will discuss and, if possible, suggest solutions for any problems with academic work, and may involve other members of staff, e.g. personal tutors or module coordinators, where appropriate.

 ASSESSMENT

 Each module is assessed separately, and in relation to the module learning outcomes found in the module syllabus.
-Both full-time and part-time students must pass all the taught modules with an aggregate mark of 50% in each.
-The pass mark for the dissertation is 50%.
+The minimum passing mark for all undergraduate modules is 40.